Pressing for Progress on Gender Equality

 • Supporting Women into Leadership: Sodexo’s internal mentoring program, SheLeads, works to actively identify, develop, and advance women to create a strong talent pipeline for management and senior leadership roles.

 • Increasing Representation: Sodexo’s external job shadowing program, SheWorks, helps support traditionally underrepresented or marginalised women into employment.
-Participants include women who are seeking independence through economic opportunity, or women with disabilities who want to learn about the industry and company.
+Participants include women seeking independence through economic opportunity, or women with disabilities who want to learn about the industry and company.

 • Education and Upskilling: Through dedicated traineeship and apprenticeship programs, we seek to empower women in trades and non-managerial roles with opportunities for upskilling and professional development.
 This will help more women move into traditionally male-dominated and higher-wage roles to eventually narrow the gap.